-Choosing the more convenient travel photography gear is a complex task that more and more amateur travelers carry out.
-And we do not just talk about getting ready for a photo tour.
-More and more backpackers and travelers decide to invest their savings in acquiring a photography equipment in order to capture unforgettable moments while they travel the face of the Earth.
+Putting together travel photography gear is a complex task that more and more amateur travelers are seeming to attempt these days.
+And we are not just talking about getting ready for a photo tour.
+More and more backpackers and travelers are deciding to invest their savings in acquiring photography equipment for capturing unforgettable moments while on their globetrotting journeys.

-The travel photography equipment to acquire will depend on the type of photographs we want to make and the message we want to show with it.
-Our choice should be different if we want to photograph cities and architecture, landscapes and nature, or portraits of local people or animals.
+The travel photography equipment that we would acquire depends on the type of photographs we want to take and the message we want to show along with it.
+Our choice would be different if we want to photograph cities and architecture versus landscapes and nature, or even portraits of local people and animals.

 The possibilities in the photography world are very broad.
 In this article we want to help you save time and especially money, preventing you from buying material that you do not really need and recommending the essential travel photography equipment to capture each one of your adventures around the world.

-So that you can move easily through this guide to choose the best travel photography equipment, we have created this navigation panel:
+We have created this navigation panel so that you can move easily through this guide to choose the best travel photography equipment:

-- Camera: We compare different types of camera bodies to know what technology to choose.
+- Camera: We compare different types of camera bodies to show you what technology to choose.

 - Lenses: We explain the different parameters that you should know when buying a camera lens.